alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 traffic when writing to object storage.
-Corso also combines different emails, attachments, etc. into larger objects to make it more cost-effective by reducing the number of API calls and increasing network throughput as well as making Corso data eligible an cost-effective for some of the other storage classes described below.
+Corso also combines different emails, attachments, etc. into larger objects to make it more cost-effective by reducing the number of API calls and increasing network throughput as well as making Corso data eligible and cost-effective for some of the other storage classes described below.